5 Ways To Use The New Approach To Delegation featured image

 High performers are not in your organization for the coffee.

 Guess who is the first and most likely to leave?
 Your top performers and high potentials.
+Why?
 They have options.

 Everyone knows that high performers are valuable, but recent research reveals that high performers are up to eight times more productive than average ones.